pkgw/make_for_scientists/index.md

 title: “Make” for Scientists
 ghlink: pkgw/make_for_scientists
 analyticsid: UA-26313513-1
-gitblobident: "$Id$"
 ---

-{% comment %} This is kind of silly, but it's nice to have the blob SHA1 accessible for substitution into the HTML.
-Note that (unfortunately) this value is *not* the commit SHA1.
-This is the best way I can find to do the text processing.
-We have to split the capture into two lines because otherwise Git sees it as an Id: substitution! {% endcomment %}
-{% capture sha1tmp %}{{ page.gitblobident | remove:'$Id: ' }}{% endcapture %}
-{% capture blobsha1 %}{{ sha1tmp | remove:' $' }}{% endcapture %}

 Welcome to the **"Make” for Scientists** tutorial!
 We're aiming to explain a little bit about the useful Unix tool `make`: *what* it is, *when* you might